PeterKrooni/filmkveld/README.md

 3. install node dependecies by running `npm install`
 4. run the front-end by using  `npm run serve`

+After running both the frontend and backend, navigate to `localhost:8080` or the port specified in the frontend terminal.

 ## TODO

 Add addtional info to: